Kirtland's warbler: Distribution

 It was originally only known from Kirtland's home state of Ohio.
 In the mid 20th century the breeding range of Kirtland's warbler was reduced to a very limited area in the north of the Lower Peninsula of Michigan.
 In recent years, breeding pairs have been found in the Upper Peninsula of Michigan, Wisconsin, and southern Ontario due to the expanding population.
 The birds winter in Cuba, The Bahamas and the nearby Turks and Caicos Islands, where they are found on all islands investigated.
-A number also overwinter in the Dominican Republic.
-Overwintering birds have been collected and sighted a number of times in Florida, it has been recorded as a rare accidental on Bermuda and Jamaica, and there is an uncorroborated report from coastal Mexico.
+A number also overwinter on Hispaniola, in the Dominican Republic.
+Overwintering birds have been collected and sighted a number of times in Florida.
+It has been recorded as a rare accidental on Bermuda and Jamaica, and there is an uncorroborated report from coastal Mexico.
 It has also been observed in the summer in Québec, although it is not known to breed there.

-The birds first migrate from The Bahamas west to Florida and South Carolina in the second half of April to early May, and from there move further northwest and westwards until they reach the Mississippi River, which they then followed upstream to the mouth of the Ohio River during May.
-They reached their breeding grounds early in June.
-They leave their breeding range between August and October.
+Individuals first migrate from The Bahamas west to Florida and South Carolina in the second half of April to early May, and from there move further northwest and westwards until they reach the Mississippi River, which they then follow upstream to the mouth of the Ohio River during May.
+They reach their breeding grounds early in June, and then leave their breeding range between August and October.